Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 ## Readability

 First, a `dataclass` can be more readable than a `dict`.
-When you see a `dataclass` like `Order`, you know just by reading its definition which fields it contains [^1].
-On the other hand, items can be added or removed from a `dict` at various points in the code, which means you have to read through much more code to know the shape of the data.
+When you see a `dataclass` like `Order`, reading its definition tells you which fields it contains [^1].
+On the other hand, items can be added or removed from a `dict` at various points in the code, which means you have to  potentially read through much more code to know the shape of the data.
 While this can be avoided with discipline (for instance, you can avoid inserting new items into a `dict` after it's instantiated), `dataclass` helps enforce this discipline automatically.

 ## Error checking & debugging

-Representing data as a `dataclass` can also make debugging a lot faster.
+Representing data as a `dataclass` also makes debugging faster.
-For instance, using the same `Order` class as before, if you forgot to provide `customer_id` when instantiating, it raises an error with the exact line where you forgot to provide the `customer_id`:
+For example, using the same `Order` class as before, if you forgot to provide `customer_id` when instantiating, it raises an error with the exact line where you forgot to provide the `customer_id`:
 ```python